JeremyWurbs/kanlytics/kanlytics/frontend/README.md

 # Gantt Frontend (React + Vite)

-A minimal React frontend that talks to your Mindtrace-backed `GanttService`.
+A minimal React frontend that talks to your Mindtrace-backed `KanlyticsBackend`.

 ## Prereqs
 - Node.js 18+ recommended